What is Arborea? A Natural History of the Trees of Henfield - and Guests from Afar

 Guest entries from trees further abroad are being collected too for future inclusion, so whether you're in the next county or country - please send us impressions of characterful local trees to complement and offer contrast to our local Henfield selection.

-Skywards, north of Rye Farm
+Skywards, southwest of Rye Farm

 A multitude of boughs, Grinstead Lane